DaanVervacke/diematic-modbus/README.md

 > [!WARNING]
 > Alpha.
 The register map comes from other people's reverse engineering,
-> cross-checked against the De Dietrich register sheet, and was tested on one
+> cross-checked against the De Dietrich register sheet, and was tested on
-> boiler: a Diematic iSystem that reports type code `D4`.
-On that boiler reads,
+> the maintainer's own boiler, a Diematic iSystem that reports type code
-> setpoint writes and circuit B mode writes work.
-Circuit A and hot water mode
+> `D4`.
+On that boiler reads, setpoint writes and circuit B mode writes
+> work.
+Circuit A and hot water mode writes are rejected because that
-> writes are rejected there because it has no circuit A, so they are unproven
+> boiler has no circuit A, so they are unproven on a boiler that has one.
-> on a boiler that has one.
-The clock write has never run against real
+> The clock write has never run against real hardware.
+See "Verified on
-> hardware.
-See "Verified on hardware".
+> hardware".
 Use at your own risk.

 Two console layouts, two classes: